prohippo/pyelly/README.txt

-                      fix problem in parse tree dump with big phrase IDs fix bug with apostrophe as quotation mark clean up "marking" application
+                      fix problem in parse tree dump with big phrase IDs fix bug with apostrophe as quotation mark clean up "marking" application 1.2.9  -  22jun2015  clean up "marking: application fix swapping bug in reordering of ambiguous phrases improve diagnostic output

 New versions will reflect non-cosmetic changes in PyElly code.
-This typically will require regeneration of any previously saved *.elly.bin files to ensure correct operation.
+This typically may require regeneration of any previously saved *.elly.bin files to ensure correct operation.
 Changes only to PyElly sample application definition files, unit testing input or key files, and PyElly documentation will be made from time to time, but these will leave version numbers the same.